 Dual Zone Wine Coolers

-The last wine cooler type is the dual zone cooler.
+The last wine cooler type is the dual zone wine fridge.

 Just like the single zone cooler, its implications are right in the name.